-I’m trying not to talk about this year in past tense, as in I was going to start a new project; I was going to learn more about visual media; I was going to look into moving to a new city” etc. because I’m still alive, still trying to imagine and to bear witness.
-So instead, I’ll share my gratitude for being included in the 2020 Call to Create cohort of Mother Mercy, an artist incubator and community of incredible women artists.
+I’m trying not to talk about this year in past tense, as in I was going to start a new project; I was going to learn more about visual media; I was going to look into moving to a new city etc. because I’m still alive, still trying to imagine and to bear witness.
+So instead, I’ll share my gratitude for being included in the 2020 Call to Create cohort of Mother Mercy, an incubator and a community of incredible women artists.
 You can read about the project I’ll be working on this year here.

 [Image: my great-grandmother, Alwin Mana in a collage I made using the VSCO app]